amellinger/Dual-head_ultrasonic_rangefinder/README.md

 ## Installation
 - Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software)
 - From the IDE, install the [ESP8266 board](https://arduino-esp8266.readthedocs.io/en/latest/installing.html).
+The recommended version is 2.4.2.
+For versions 2.6.0 and later, the macro ``ESP8266_NEW_SOFTWARESERIAL`` should be defined in the code to account for synax changes in ``SoftwareSerial``.
+Not yet fully tested.
-This version has been tested with esp8266 version 2.7.2.
-Select the proper board (e.g. LOLIN(WEMOS) D1 R2 & mini)
+- Select the proper board (e.g. LOLIN(WEMOS) D1 R2 & mini)
 - Install the [Arduino ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin).
 - Close the serial monitor.
 Select the "Tools > ESP8266 Sketch Data Upload" menu item.
 This should start uploading the files into ESP8266 flash file system.
 - Compile and upload the code.